PY 580 Machine Learning for Physicists. Fall 2025

 The easiest way to install Python is using the Anaconda distribution: Anaconda.

 Please also install Jupyter Notebooks and/or Jupyter Lab: Jupyter.
 Alternatively, you can run the notebooks on Google Colab.
+Students are encouraged to code with modern AI coding tools.
+You can also use the SCC cluster.

 Useful Resources: